-Ed's 75+ columns published on the Accelerators & the Experts pages of The Wall Street Journal.
-Ed serves on the Wall Street Journal’s Panel of Experts.
+Ed's 80+ columns published on the Accelerators & the Experts pages of The Wall Street Journal.
+Ed serves on The Wall Street Journal’s Panel of Experts.

-Ed graduated from University of Pennsylvania School of Law (1992) (Comment Editor of the Journal of International Business Law) and Haverford College (Phi Beta Kappa, John Garret Prize 1989), where he hosted a radio show, managed a rock band, and met his wife.
+Ed graduated from the University of Pennsylvania School of Law (1992) (comment editor, Journal of International Business Law) and Haverford College (1989) (Phi Beta Kappa).